opencog/learn/README-Natural.md

 That's it for the practice run.
 If stuff is showing up in the database, then processing is proceeding as expected.

-The next step is to set up bulk test processing.
+The next step is to set up bulk text processing.
 There are three general
 stages: **(I)** collection of word-pair statistics **(II)** collection of disjunct statistics **(III)** clustering.
 These are described next.